Three more Europeans exchanged for Iran's Assadi in prisoner swap | Law-Order

 Three more Europeans exchanged for Iran's Assadi in prisoner swap

-In a statement, the Belgian government said that the Danish person was arrested in Iran in November 2022 in connection with women's rights demonstrations.
+A Danish national and two people with dual Austrian-Iranian nationality are involved, the spokesperson said.
+Assadi was convicted in Belgium in 2021 in connection with a foiled bomb plot in France and sentenced to 20 years in prison.
+In a statement, the Belgian government said the Danish person was arrested in Iran in November 2022 in connection with women's rights demonstrations.
 The two dual nationals were "wrongfully arrested in ...

 Three more Europeans have been released by Iran in return for Iranian diplomat Asadollah Assadi as part of a prisoner swap in which Iran released Belgian aid worker Olivier Vandecasteele last week, a spokesperson for the Belgian government said.
 A Danish national and two people with dual Austrian-Iranian nationality are involved, the spokesperson said.

 The two dual nationals were "wrongfully arrested in ...
 January 2016 and January 2019", the government said.
-Austria's foreign ministry said in a statement that its citizens Massud Mosaheb and Kamran Ghaderi had been released after 1,586 days and 2,709 respectively.
+Austria's foreign ministry said in a statement its citizens, Massud Mosaheb and Kamran Ghaderi, had been released after 1,586 and 2,709 days respectively.

 Kazem Gharibabadi, Iran's top human rights official, said the three men were released on humanitarian grounds, Iranian state media reported.
 Belgian's prime minister Alexander De Croo has thanked Oman for mediating the swap.

 The Gulf Arab country has good relations with both Iran and Western countries and has acted before as a mediator.
-After a stop in Oman and medical tests, the three will be flown to Belgium's military airport in Melsbroek.
-They are expected to arrive late Friday night or early on Saturday morning.
+After a stop in Oman and medical tests, the three were flown to Belgium's Melsbroek military airport.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)